w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 B (belonging to an attacker).
 If you do not check the receiver address before signing the funds will be lost.

-### Corrupted Website
+### Malicious Website/dApp

-This is a common attack that can happen if your extension is genuine, but the website (dApp) it is connected with is corrupted.
-In this scenario you want to perform Extrinsic A on the website, which will send Extrinsic B to the extension for signature.
-In this case the extension will show Extrinsic
-B. If you are using a Ledger device you have a second layer of verification, is it will also display Extrinsic B. In this case it is more difficult to spot the attack and it is up to the user to know the extrinsic that was created on the website in the first place.
+This is a common attack that can happen if you are interacting with a malicious site (dApp).
+In this scenario you want to perform Extrinsic A on the website, but the dApp will send Extrinsic B to the extension for signing.
+In this case the extension will show Extrinsic B. If you are using a Ledger device you have a second layer of verification, as it will also display Extrinsic B.

-### Corrupted Browser Extension
+### Malicious Browser Extension

+This scenario can happen if you have downloaded a malicious extension or a trusted extension, like the [Polkadot-JS Browser Extension](https://polkadot.js.org/extension/), from a non-trusted source.
-There is a minor risk that the browser extension such as the [Polkadot-JS Browser Extension](https://polkadot.js.org/extension/) is corrupted because it was downloaded by non-trusted source.
-In this scenario the extension will display that you will sign for an Extrinsic A but in the background will execute another extrinsic, Extrinsic B. If you are using a [Ledger](https://www.ledger.com/) device this attack can be detected because you will be able to see Extrinsic B on the screen of your Ledger device.
+In this scenario the extension will display that you will sign for an Extrinsic A but in the background will execute Extrinsic B. If you are using a [Ledger](https://www.ledger.com/) device this attack can be detected because you will be able to see Extrinsic B on the screen of your Ledger device.

 ### Corrupted metadata

-This attack is least common and might result in signing a non-intended extrinsic without the possibility of verifying it.
+If you are using a Ledger device or Parity Signer this attack is least common and might result in signing a non-intended extrinsic without the possibility of verifying it.
 Before authorizing the metadata update check who is requesting it.
-Metadata updates might be requested by the Polkadot-JS UI and dApps (for example DeFi apps of parachains).
-For the extension, you should trust the app that requests the update while for Signer you should trust the issuer of the metadata (or do the update yourself).
+Metadata updates for the Polkadot-JS Browser Extension (or other extensions) might be requested by the Polkadot-JS UI and dApps (for example DeFi apps of parachains).
+For the extensions, you should trust the app that requests the update.
+When updating the metadata for Parity Signer you should trust the issuer of the metadata (or generate the QR fountain yourself).

 ### Corrupted QR-code (Parity Signer)

-If you are using [Parity Signer](https://www.parity.io/technologies/signer/), there can be the possibility of scanning a corrupted QR code.
-This can be either to sign a extrinsic or to do a metadata update.
-The corrupted QR code will make you sign for an extrinsic B when you want to sign for extrinsic B. This will be showed in the Signer app and a careful user will notice it.
+This is a sub-case of the malicious dApp scenario.
+If your account is on [Parity Signer](https://www.parity.io/technologies/signer/) the extrinsic will be displayed as a QR code, instead of the extension showing its details and you need to verify it on the device.
+There can be the possibility of scanning a corrupted QR code.
+This can be either to sign for an extrinsic or to do a metadata update.
+The corrupted QR code will make you sign for an Extrinsic B when you want to sign for Extrinsic A. This will be showed in the Signer app and a careful user will notice it.
 If the metadata in the Signer is already incorrect (or the Signer is corrupted) there is the risk of signing a non-intended extrinsic without the possibility of verifying it.

 ## Defense against Attacks

 :::warning If you can't verify the extrinsic or you suspect you are signing something different than what you intended, don't sign it!

 :::